richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 ###The Armageddon thought experiment

-The way to track down \*everything\* about an application that isn’t checked in to version control, is to think: “If I just had the repo for the project, and a fresh account with your cloud provider (/ or a fresh host).
-What would I need to do to get my software running, from scratch?”.
+The way to track down \*everything\* about an application that isn’t checked in to version control, is to think: “If I just had the repo for the project, and a fresh account with your cloud provider (or a fresh host).
+What would I need to do to get my software running from scratch?”.
 What stuff would you be installing manually on that host from your brain.
 I think for a lot of apps this exercise is going to go quite badly.
 Which exact version of NodeJS were you using?
 What packages did you install on that Ubuntu host?

 This Armageddon exercise seems slightly over dramatic.
 You’re probably not going to lose your host and forget everything about your app overnight.